-In view of Prop.
-3.6, the statement above can be extended to uniqueness of sequential and of strong updates.
-Uniqueness of strongly consistent updating has been proved in a different way by Cheridito et al. [10, Cor.
+Uniqueness of strongly time consistent updating has been proved in a different way by Cheridito et al. [10, Cor.
 4.8].
-Uniqueness of sequentially consistent updating was proved under some technical conditions for distribution-invariant risk measures by Weber [35, Cor.
+Uniqueness of sequentially consistent updating was proved under some technical conditions for distribution-invariant risk measures by Weber [28, Cor.
 4.1].
-The following theorem states the consequences of uniqueness of updating for existence of updates of a particular type.